remarkablegames/phaser-template/README.md

 # phaser-template

-A template for building [Phaser 3](https://phaser.io/) games.
+A template for creating [Phaser 3](https://phaser.io/) games.

+This project was bootstrapped with [`web-app-template`](https://github.com/remarkablemark/web-app-template).

-The base boilerplate is from [`web-app-template`](https://github.com/remarkablemark/web-app-template) and the game is inspired by the tutorial “[Making your first Phaser 3 game](https://phaser.io/tutorials/making-your-first-phaser-3-game)”.
+The example game is inspired by the tutorial “[Making your first Phaser 3 game](https://phaser.io/tutorials/making-your-first-phaser-3-game)”.

 <kbd>[Play Demo](https://remarkablegames.github.io/phaser-template/)</kbd>